 AUB is unpredictable.
 The bleeding may be very heavy or light, and can occur often or randomly.

-Symptoms of dysfunctional uterine bleeding may include:
+Symptoms of AUB may include:

 Other symptoms caused by changes in hormone levels may include:

-A woman may feel tired or fatigued if she is loses too much blood over time.
+A woman may feel tired or fatigued if she loses too much blood over time.
 This is a symptom of anemia.

-Your health care provider will do a pelvic exam and may do a Pap test.
+Your provider will rule out other possible causes of irregular bleeding.
+You will likely have a pelvic exam and Pap test.
 Other tests that may be done include:

 Your provider may recommend the following:

-In other women, treatment may include one or more of the following:
+Treatment may include one or more of the following:

 Complications that may occur:

-Call your health care provider if you have unusual vaginal bleeding.
+Call your provider if you have unusual vaginal bleeding.

-Reviewed By: Irina Burd, MD, PhD, Assistant Professor of Gynecology and Obstetrics at Johns Hopkins University School of Medicine, Baltimore, MD.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed By: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.